 Thirteen local jails and detention centers currently report adult education students to the Department.
 These local jails are in turn provided an instructor and resources to provide basic adult education to eligible people.
 A number of other local jails partner with local school boards to provide adult basic education opportunities for eligible people in their jails.

-The Louisiana Department of Public Safety and Corrections (DPS&C) will expand current offerings of post-secondary programs to incarcerated individuals statewide.
-For the first time in nearly 30 years, as a result of statutory changes enacted through the FAFSA Simplification Act, individuals enrolled in approved prison education programs (PEPs) will be eligible for Federal Pell Grants outside a limited pilot program known as the Second Chance Pell Experiment.
+The Louisiana Department of Public Safety and Corrections (DPS&C) continues to expand Federal Pell Grant Funded post-secondary college degree programs to incarcerated individuals statewide.
+Effective July 1, 2023 through the Free Application For Federal Student Aid (FAFSA) Simplification Act, individuals enrolled in approved prison education programs (PEPs) will be eligible for federal Pell Grants outside a limited pilot program known as the Second Chance Pell Experiment.

 Pell Grant Expansion InfoCertain people in prison may be eligible to enter a transitional work program (TWP) from six months to four years prior to release from incarceration, depending on the offense of conviction.
 Generally, people convicted of sex offenses are precluded from participation in the transitional work program.